maciejpirog/grzb/README.md

 `(while i b c)` is the while loop, where `i` is the invariant.
 It yields partial correctness of the loop.

 `(while* i v b c)` is the while loop that yields total correctness.
-The arithmetic expression `v` is the "variant" of the loop, that is a value which strictly decreases every iteration.
+The arithmetic expression `v` is the "variant" of the loop, that is, a value which strictly decreases every iteration.

 `(foo x y z)` invokes the procedure `foo` with arguments `x`, `y`, `z`.
 An argument could be: